MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-managed-instance-self-verification-of-steps.md

 # Azure Monitor SCOM Managed Instance (preview) self-verification of steps

-This article describes the self-verification processes of the Operations Manager admin, Active Directory admin, and the network admin.
+This article describes the self-verification processes of the Operations Manager admin, Active Directory admin, and network admin.

 > [!NOTE]
 > To learn about the Azure Monitor SCOM Managed Instance (preview) architecture, see [Azure Monitor SCOM Managed Instance (preview)](operations-manager-managed-instance-overview.md).